lab-cosmo/librascal/docs/source/representation/representations.rst

    \frac{\partial Q}{\partial l_k} = \frac{\partial q_k}{\partial l_k} + \sum_{j\in N_j}\frac{\partial q_j}{\partial l_k}.

 As a practical implementation note, the cross terms :math:`\partial q_j/\partial l_k` can in many cases be stored as by-products of computing the derivatives :math:`\partial q_i/\partial l_i`, meaning that one single loop over every atom with a nested single loop over each of its neighbours from a half-neighbour-list is sufficient to compute all terms.
-Note that the :math:`j`-atoms can be 'normal' atoms, or could be ghost atoms (images of atoms due to periodic boundary conditions or domain decomposition).
+Note that while the atom :math:`k` is a 'normal' center atom, the :math:`j`-atoms can be center atoms, or could be ghost atoms (images of atoms due to periodic boundary conditions or domain decomposition).

 Note regarding periodic boundary conditions on small simulation boxes
 ---------------------------------------------------------------------